London smells victory in EU banking union deal

-LONDON London's financial centre heaved a sigh of relief on Thursday after a landmark deal on Europe's incipient banking union removes an immediate threat to 'the City's' global position.
+LONDON London's financial center heaved a sigh of relief on Thursday after a landmark deal on Europe's incipient banking union removed an immediate threat to 'the City's' global position.

 It was agreed after a lengthy late-night debate and months of intensive lobbying by the UK, with prominent figures including London Mayor Boris Johnson coming out to bat for an industry that employs 600,000 in the City financial district alone and contributes 9.4 percent to the UK's 'gross value added', a measure of an industry's contribution to the economy less production costs.